ookris/QUrl/README.md

 * YOURLS plugin [YOURLS-IQRCodes](https://github.com/joshp23/YOURLS-IQRCodes)
 * [PHPMailer](https://github.com/PHPMailer/PHPMailer) library

+### Recommended plugins
+If you intend to run a publicly accessible website, it is worth protecting yourself against spam and dangerous links.
+For this reason, it is worth installing several plugins.

+* [Original URL Regex Limiter](https://github.com/uniwue-rz/yourls-original-url-regex-limiter) - Blocking unwanted/dangerous websites using regular expressions
+* [Mass Remove Links](https://github.com/YOURLS/mass-remove-links/) - Bulk link removal according to various criteria

 ## Installation
 Installation involves copying the contents of the `QUrl-Theme` directory directly to the main directory where YOURLS was installed.
 After copying the theme files to the main YOURLS directory, install the required plugins.